freenas/freenas-docs/userguide/network.rst

 lagg interface itself.

-.. note:: When using LACP, verify that the switch is configured for active LACP, as passive LACP is not supported.
+.. note:: When using LACP, verify that the switch is configured for active LACP.
+Passive LACP is not supported.

 .. _LACP, MPIO, NFS, and ESXi: